 Something that I think is very important.
 It is that, you, we

 We — we own it.
 It is not you owning it, and not

 politicians owning it.
 Politicians are employees of ours.

-Filed under: Affect Theory, ambivalence, Belonging, class, Craziness, economy, emotion, Mood, Politics, trauma, writing
+Filed under: affect, Affect Theory, ambivalence, Attachment, Belonging, Craziness, depression, Detachment theory, Mood, non-sovereignty, Ordinariness, Politics, potentiality, psychoanalysis, queerness, Theory of this Blog, writing

 Another try: I’ve been arguing that a person is a loosely-knotted cluster of impulses, reflections, apprehensions and prehensions moving through ordinary time (imagine a net with head, hands and feet), and not, ontologically, an extreme solidity of form constantly under threat of dissolution by the fragile infrastuctures for maintaining fantasy.
 The latter is best exemplified by the iconic image of the combover subject.
 The subject of the combover stands in front of the mirror just so, to appear as a person with a full head (of hair/ideas of the world).
 Harsh lighting, back views, nothing inconvenient is bearable in order for the put-together headshot to appear.
 No one else can be fully in the room, there can be no active relationality: if someone else, or an audience, is there, everyone huddles under the open secret that protects the combover subject from being exposed socially confronting the knowledge that the world can see the seams, the lacks, and the pathos of desire, effort, and failure.